pallets-eco/flask-security/docs/patterns.rst

       message will be returned.
     * :py:data:`SECURITY_RESET_URL` - In all cases the `SECURITY_MSG_PASSWORD_RESET_REQUEST` message will be flashed.
 For JSON a 200 will always be returned (whether an email was sent or not).
+      ``Note``: If the application overrides the form and adds an additional field (e.g. `captcha`) and that field has a validation error, a normal form error response will be returned (and JSON will return a 400).
     * :py:data:`SECURITY_CONFIRM_URL` - In all cases the `SECURITY_MSG_CONFIRMATION_REQUEST` message will be flashed.
 For JSON a 200 will always be returned (whether an email was sent or not).
+      ``Note``: If the application overrides the form and adds an additional field (e.g. `captcha`) and that field has a validation error, a normal form error response will be returned (and JSON will return a 400).
     * :py:data:`SECURITY_US_SIGNIN_SEND_CODE_URL` - The `SECURITY_MSG_GENERIC_US_SIGNIN` message will be flashed in all cases -
       whether a selected method is setup for the user or not.
     * :py:data:`SECURITY_US_SIGNIN_URL` - For any errors (unknown username, inactive account, bad passcode) the `SECURITY_MSG_GENERIC_AUTHN_FAILED`